anvesh649/Facematch/readme.md

 if two images belong to the same person the console output prints that it's a match or if not it prints it as it's a no-match along with the confidence score.<br>
 Updates-
-siamese-model1 improves test accuracy from 76 to 81 from siamese_model
+siamese-model1 improves test accuracy from 76 to 81 from siamese_model<br>
-new model uses a architecure similar to vgg
+the new model uses a architecure similar to vgg